USABE

 Facilitating meaningful connections between students and faculty around diversity, equity, and inclusion is critical to bolstering students’ sense of belonging and community.
 USABE engages with SEAS faculty passionate about increasing visibility toward DEI topics by creating spaces for student-faculty interactions.

-• Faculty Pledge List: The Faculty Pledge List serves as a tangible means to showcase faculty engagement and their dedication to actively engage with and advocate for the needs of underrepresented students within SEAS.
 After launching this list in the 2021-2022 school year, we grew the list by 88% in the 2022-2023 school year.
 We hope to continue the growth of the list in the following year.

-• Student Advocacy Award: The student advocacy award recognizes faculty who are dedicated to URM students through being a leader and mentor in/outside of the classroom.
 The nominees are reviewed with the combined insights of our constituent groups.
-In 2023, we awarded Dr. Brittany Shields with the award, and we plan to further establish and promote the award next year.
+In 2024, we awarded Dr. Bomyi Lim with the award, and we plan to further establish and promote the award next year.

 Community Engagement